ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 - Whether a manual Workshop path override should be exposed or preserved in Settings.
 - Whether the documentation alignment report should be moved into `docs/reviews/` in a separate documentation-rebuild task.
 - Whether the full numbered documentation structure from the alignment report should be created before, during, or after the active refactor phases.
+- Benchmark framework, project path, target framework, package approvals, and raw-result storage path.
+- Allocation-measurement and additional analyzer/tool selection.
+- Which performance thresholds, if any, should become blocking after stability is demonstrated.
+- Which fixtures can be checked in legally and without unreasonable repository cost.
+- Original SevenZipWrapper benchmark source, environment, and methodology.
+- Exact dated performance audit report path selected when Phase 8 begins.
+- Manual WPF startup and responsiveness measurement method.
+- Whether logger lifetime is owned by `SerilogLoggerFactory` or the DI provider, and whether global `Serilog.Log.Logger` is used.
+- The exact logger/provider disposal order after workflow quiescence and the exact archive collision-safe naming contract.
+- Whether `RetainedFileCount` means file count or file age, and which active-file size-limit/roll policy is intended.
+- Whether central formatter/redactor protection remains mandatory or caller discipline can replace it after Phase 5.B evidence and explicit approval.
+- The original SevenZipWrapper benchmark source, environment, and methodology if it is not present in the repository.